ebenz99/MPCM-Nextflow/notes.md

 3. Push it to dockerhub with `docker push <username>/<image_name>:<tag>`

 ## Run with mounted volume
-1. docker run -v `relativeHostPathtoOutputFolder:/<ContainerPath>` as shown here https://www.youtube.com/watch?v=7K11G0SypJQ
+1. Your `ENTRYPOINT`s and `CMD`s in Dockerfile will be ignored when it's run with Nextflow/Kubernetes

 # Nextflow